 The 20-year-old woman was handed a reduced sentence given it was her first offence, she was young and had no past charges.

 Traffickers can face up to 20 years in prison and fines between about $20,000 to $40,000, according to a report in 2019 by United States international relations government arm United States Department of State.

-During the raid, agents also rescued nine girls and women aged 15 to 23.
+During the raid, Child Rescue also rescued nine girls and women aged 15 to 23.
 The scene of a raid can be distressing for survivors but our social workers are prepared and step in with reassurance as soon as police signal the premise is safe.

 The survivors are now at a shelter where they are studying online.
+With the court proceedings coming to a close, they will soon have the option to return home.
 Our team enjoys chances to reconnect with the girls as we provide transportation from their shelter to each court hearing.
 The growing confidence of each girl becomes more evident with each visit.
-With the court proceedings coming to a close, they will soon have the option to return home or continue their studies at the shelter.

 Our Philippines team also helped arrest 29 traffickers last year.
 The Philippines, which is home to more than 100 million people, can feature armed and guarded pimps as trafficking is a lucrative, illegal trade there.

 The Philippine’s government is clamping down on the trade, according to the report by the United States Department of State.
 Two years ago, law enforcement arrested a little more than 500 people involved in sex trafficking.